 But as with most things in life, not all providers offer the same quality product.
-Fortunately for you, the router experts on our sister site Safe Smart Living have put together a comprehensive review of the best routers.
-What are you waiting for?
-Go check it out.
+We recommend (and use ourselves) the Amazon eero routers.
 Or – if you’re the gal or guy who refuses to let an old gadget enter the graveyard, keep reading (at your own risk of mind-numbing boredness of course).

 Every Couple Of Seconds